WPA WORLD 9-BALL CHAMPIONSHIPS – JUNIORS & WHEELCHAIR

 Jauni Tahti relegated to the loser’s side, wasted no time disposing of Tony Southern 7/2 and then in the semi finals he defeated Kurt Deklerck 7-5.
 Tomorrow’s final will surely be very competitive with the two finalists in fine form.

 Defending champion Henrik Larsson made short work of his two matches today to qualify himself into the single elimination stage.
 Larrson defeated Frederik Roussow 7/0, and Charlie Hans 7/3, thereby eliminating both these players from the competition.

 Both semi finals were played at a very high standard.
-Pink Chung Ko of Taiwan defeated Singapore’s Aloysius Yapp 8/4 in the first semi final.
+Ko Ping-Chung of Taiwan defeated Singapore’s Aloysius Yapp 8-4 in the first semi final.
 Ko played very strong, missing only a few shots and thereby not leaving very many chances to his opponent.
 Both Yapp and Ko were undefeated until this stage.
 In this match, Ko had three break & runs, and Yapp had 2.

 What a great match.
-Sebastian Batkowski vs Ping Chung Ko.
-Just as Ko looked like he was going to win easy, leading 6/2, but there was a short break of five minutes and when the match resumed, Batkowski won the next three racks to close it to 6/5.
+Sebastian Batkowski vs Ko Ping-Chung.
+Just as Ko looked like he was going to win easy, leading 6-2, but there was a short break of five minutes and when the match resumed, Batkowski won the next three racks to close it to 6-5.
 But he couldn’t sustain his run and Ko won the next two and the championship.
 It is fair to say that Batkowski didn’t get the run of the balls, often when he got his chance the balls were laying awkward.

 Next year the World Championship for Juniors will be held in Shanghai, China.